CVHub520/X-AnyLabeling/docs/en/paddle_ocr.md

 You can open PaddleOCR in either of the following ways: click the `PaddleOCR` icon in the left toolbar, or use the `Ctrl+4` shortcut.

-After the panel opens, click `+ New Parsing` at the top of the left panel to import a file.
-The imported file is copied to the local PaddleOCR workspace and added to the parsing queue automatically.
+After the panel opens, click `+ New Parsing` at the top of the left panel to select files.
+Confirm `Start Parsing` to import them; confirmed files are copied to the local PaddleOCR workspace and added to the parsing queue.

 The X-AnyLabeling PaddleOCR panel currently supports the following file types: